Contrasting Greenlane (NASDAQ:GNLN) & Core & Main (NYSE:CNM)

 |Greenlane

-This table compares Core & Main and Greenlane’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Greenlane and Core & Main’s revenue, earnings per share and valuation.

 |Gross Revenue